sethbass14/roommate-moneyz/README.md

 1. Fork and Clone this repo.
 2. In your terminal navigate to `roommate-backend/roommate-moneyz`
 3. Run `bundle install`
+4. Run `rails db:create` to create database
-4. Run `rails db:migrate` to set up database
+5. Run `rails db:migrate` to set up database
-5. Run `rails server` to fire up the server
+6. Run `rails server` to fire up the server

 ### Frontend